Pol-Robledillo/BrawlToons/README.md

 1. Download the game.
 2. Download the API for login.
-3.
+3. Open the API project on Visual Studio Community
+4. Build a solution and execute it

-Get ready to fight! 🔥
+Now you are ready to start fighting! 🔥